Home -- Multimedia Resources -- Glossary

 The length of channel transitioning from a pool to a riffle.

-HeadcutA condition that occurs when water flows over a drop in the stream (caused by debris, sediment, utility crossings, etc) and causes scouring below the drop point.
-Due to the erosive force of the water eating away at the streambed, the original drop point is eventually undercut and the headcut moves upstream, lowering the overall elevation of the channel.
+of the channel.
 Headcuts can range in size from a few inches to several feet, as seen in the picture to the right, which shows a 6-foot headcut on a small stream.

 Hydrologic Unit Code.
 A unique 2- to 8-digit code that identifies the hydrologic unit in question.
 The HUC code for the NVSRB is 02070008.
-(Source: U.S. Geological Survey.)

 A stream that flows during the wet parts of the year but does not flow during the drier parts of the year.